aaronwriight/aaronwriight.github.io/_pages/personal.md

 If not carried in from my own musings, I hope that what I've stumbled upon finds a place in your story.

-Here are a "few" (several) of my favorite things . . . in no particular order.
+Here are a few (several) of my favorite things . . . in no particular order.

+Enjoy :)

 ---

 **Communities:**
 - [La Vida At Gordon College](https://lavidacenter.org)

+---

 **Artists & albums:**
 - [*The Definition*](https://open.spotify.com/album/7EOvtHDxbltA0GNC4mvLAC), Jon Bellion